dials/dials/doc/sphinx/advanced_tutorial2.rst

 hugely overdetermined.
 In order to save time, refinement uses a subset of the input reflections, by default using 50 reflections for every degree of the scan.

-Inspecting the log closely, we see that the first macrocyle of refinement makes a big improvement, reducing the positional RMSDs from 0.38 to 0.03 mm in X and 0.37 to 0.04 mm in Y. The second macrocycle doesn't actually change the model at all.
+Continuing to look through the log, we see that the first macrocyle of refinement makes a big improvement, reducing the positional RMSDs from 0.38 to 0.03 mm in X and 0.37 to 0.04 mm in Y. The second macrocycle doesn't actually change the model at all.
 After extending to 3.5 Angstroms the current model still predicts